onichandame/worklog/README.md

 To store the data, IndexedDB can be utilized.
 To secure the data, it is assumed that the devices holding the data are trusted by the user.
 Hence no application-level authentication is required.

 The communication protocol should be based on p2p technology but the latency of a full synchronization should be low.
-Hence IPFS with some tweaks is the best choice.

 ## Architecture

 ### User Interface

-The user is expected to
+The user will need to maintain 2 sections:

+1. To do list
+2. worklog of every day

+### Database

+The database should be functional and keep consistent data in the following conditions:

+1. different devices of the same user access/modify the data at the same time
+2. the data in one device is lost